AeTher97/capser/README.md

 Elo caps server and frontend for playing caps games.

 ## Frontend development
-Acutal development fronend files are stored in repository capser_frontend.
+Actual development fronend files are stored in repository capser_frontend.
 This repository only contains production ready frontend files.

 ## How to run
 Install maven from [here](https://maven.apache.org/download.cgi), make sure that maven executable is added to PATH.
 After that cd into repository folder and run: